cj-mills/christianjmills/posts/mastering-llms-course-notes/conference-talk-012/index.md

 ### Challenges and Solutions with QLoRA

-* QLoRA implementation can be complex, often requiring custom CUDA kernels (e.g., the original implementation by Tim Detmers consists of 4,000 lines of CUDA code).
+* QLoRA implementation can be complex, often requiring custom CUDA kernels (e.g., the [original implementation](https://github.com/bitsandbytes-foundation/bitsandbytes/blob/main/csrc/kernels.cu) by [Tim Dettmers](https://timdettmers.com/about/) consists of 4,000 lines of CUDA code).

   * Weights aren’t in int4 but NF4 which is closer to a normal distribution
   * Can’t matrix multiply NF4 tensors